mjaimin/DesignPatterns/README.md

   + **Singleton:** A class in which only a single instance can exist

 ##Structural Patterns
-Structural patterns provide a manner to define relationships between classes or objects.
+Deal with decoupling interface and implementation of classes and objects.

   + **Adapter:** Match interfaces of different classes